Apprentice-Alchemist/Arcane/README.md

     - Playstation 4 & 5, Xbox One and X/S, Nintendo Switch : In theory.
 - HTML5 :
     - WebGL Renderer : In progress.
-    - WebGPU Renderer : TODO.
-    - Sound via WebAudio : Yes.
+    - Sound via WebAudio : TODO.